JCMexplains/writing-for-success-2023/textbook.md

 > The clock ***is*** broken.

-If you have trouble telling the difference between action verbs and linking verbs, remember that an action verb shows that the subject is doing something, whereas a linking verb simply connects the subject to another word that describes or modifies the subject.
-A few verbs can be used as either action verbs or linking verbs.
+A few verbs can be
+used as either action verbs or linking verbs.

 > The boy ***looked*** for his glove.